Water is an essential you need to store for emergencies. Not only do you need it for drinking, but you also need water for preparing food and hygiene.

 The Possibility of Long-Term Water Outages

-For example, an analysis by one of the main water suppliers in Washington State found that a large offshore earthquake would disrupt water services for up to 60 days.
+For example, an analysis by one of the leading water suppliers in Washington State found that a large offshore earthquake would disrupt water services for up to 60 days.

 Or consider that parts of Haiti went 6 years without running water after the devastating earthquake of 2010.
-The lack of water for hygiene then resulted in a cholera outbreak which affected 7% of the population.
+The lack of water for hygiene then resulted in a cholera outbreak, affecting 7% of the population.

 Yes, the USA is much more developed than places like Haiti and probably could recover faster.
-However, if a significant disaster struck (such as an EMP attack), it could leave people without water for weeks or even months.
+However, a significant disaster (such as an EMP attack) could leave people without water for weeks or even months.

 Build Up Your Water Supply Slowly

-Start by stockpiling a 3-day water supply and then work up to 30 days.
+Start by stockpiling a 3-day water supply and work up to 30 days.
 After that, you can gradually build up to a long-term emergency water supply.
-While you are working on that, you can also start building up your 2-week food supply list and your non-food stockpile list.
+While working on that, you can start building up your 2-week food supply list and your non-food stockpile list.

 Pet Water Requirements